zala-dev/dice-game/README.md

 - [x] Render final result and winner
 - [x] Refactor to improve code readability and maintainability
 - [x] Publish application on Github pages
+- [x] Refactor controller function
+- [x] Add sound effects for the game result and roll dice

 ---